Shell4026/ShellProtector/README.md

 1. Add an 'Shell Protector' Component to your avatar.
 2. Enter a password and add the material that contains the texture you want to encrypt to the Material List.
 3. Click the Encrypt button.
+4. Check a Testor component in the copied avatar.

 ### How it works
 Encrypt the texture using a XXTEA algorithm.